laravel/docs/homestead.md

     xdebug.remote_host = 192.168.10.1
     xdebug.remote_autostart = 1

-<a name="profiling-applications"></a>
+<a name="profiling-applications-with-blackfire"></a>
 ### Profiling Applications with Blackfire

 [Blackfire](https://blackfire.io/docs/introduction) is a SaaS service for profiling web requests and CLI applications and writing performance assertions.
-It offers an interactive user interface, siplaying profile data in call-graphs and timelines.
-It is built for use in development, test/staging and production, with no overhead for end users.
-It provides performance, quality and security checks on code and `php.ini` configuration settings.
+It offers an interactive user interface which displays profile data in call-graphs and timelines.
+It is built for use in development, staging, and production, with no overhead for end users.
+It provides performance, quality, and security checks on code and `php.ini` configuration settings.

-The [Blackfire Player](https://blackfire.io/docs/player/index) is an Open-Source Web Crawling, Web Testing and Web Scraping application which can work jointly with Blackfire in order to script profiling scenarios.
+The [Blackfire Player](https://blackfire.io/docs/player/index) is an open-source Web Crawling, Web Testing and Web Scraping application which can work jointly with Blackfire in order to script profiling scenarios.

 To enable Blackfire, use the "features" setting in your Homestead configuration file: